ArkarMGK/LaraJobs/README.md

 php artisan serve

+#Note
+After database seeding, two user accounts (admin and testuser) are already provided Use 'localhost:8000/admin' to log in as admin.

 ## License

-The LaraGigs app is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The LaraJobs app is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).